 Highlights from "Ultimate Impact" by Theater V58

 A gaggle of clowns navigates the fears and possibilities of living on this changing, endangered planet in Clowns to the Rescue, an original improvisational fantasy presented by Short Center Repertory.
-Recent productions include A Traveling Clown Theater, a touring production, All Clowns Included, a Zoom-based production featuring performers who are neurodivergeant or blind, and A Clown Odyssey, a riff on Homer’s classic created on the Zoom platform.
+Recent Short Center Rep productions have included A Traveling Clown Theater, a touring production, All Clowns Included, a Zoom-based production featuring performers who are neurodivergent or blind, and A Clown Odyssey, a riff on Homer’s classic created on the Zoom platform.

 Highlights from "Clowns to the Rescue" by Short Center Repertory